microsoft/ParrotServe/docs/user_docs/pfunc.md

 from parrot import P # 'P' is the alias of pfunc lang.

-@P.native_function() # Here we can add some arguments def str_concat(a: P.Input, b: P.Input):
+@P.native_function() # Here we can add some arguments def str_concat(a: P.Input, b: P.Input, c: P.Output):
-    return a + b # Directly use the string grammar in Semantic Variable
+    c = a + b # Directly use the string grammar in Semantic Variable

 async def main():
     # Create two SVs